 RVs are small, and with many people around, the toilet is bound to remain full and, in most cases, clogged.
 If your toilet gets clogged, the whole area will smell, and this will lead to more problems.
 However, with these composting toilets, there is nothing to flush because there are no pipes present where the waste can get stuck.

 You can put your plunger behind you and invest in these products.
 Plus, the bowl of a normal toilet is no doubt large, but it gets compact while trying to fit in the pipes, this can leave mess and stains on the porcelain behind.
-However, these composting toilets are ideal because they do not clog at all.
+However, RV composting toilets are ideal because they do not clog at all.

-No Noise Or Splashing
+No Noise or Splashing

 They Do Not Stink